 Dhaulaghiri was climbed first in 1960 by an international team under the leadership of Max Eiselin, Lucerne.

 The eastern valley is called Kali Gandaki and was chosen by the French expedition in 1950.
 Today there is even an airport at Jomsom (2700 m) in this valley.
 On the west side of this valley is Dhaulagiri, on the east side is Annapurna.
 The alternative route is the Mayanghdi valley, which was discovered by a Swiss expedition one year later.
-Today there are commercial trekking tours that climb on one side, reach the base camp and come back through the opposite valley.
+Today there are commercial trekking tours among them Dhaulagiri High Trekking is also the one that climb on one side, reach the base camp and come back through the opposite valley.
 But there also organized tours that try to reach the summit.

 The terrain can be hard and the days long so the hikers on these treks should be in good physical condition and have some previous mountain walking experience.
 Still it does not require any technical experience.
 Steep climbing may be involved, although it is never necessary to use ropes.